ironsketch/ironsketch.github.io/catGame.md

 Below is a photo I took of my game as is and what it needs to be.
 I need to do another refactor in order to get levels to be a seperate thing.

-This photo is an idea for what my refactor will be like:
+This photo is an idea for what my refactor will be like

 ![Image of refactor design](images/photo.jpg)